mohanadsaleh/Black-Box-Test/README.md

 ✔ Creates orders with different amounts.
 ✔ Determines discount eligibility based on user type and order amount.
 ✔ Tests all functionalities using XUnit.

-## Installation
-1. Download or clone the repository.
-2. Open the project in **Visual Studio**.
-3. Run the tests to validate functionality.